 Wat Pha Lat

 This secluded temple on the foothills of Doi Suthep is often overlooked by excited visitors hurrying up the mountain to Wat Phra That Doi Suthep.
-Admittedly, the temple of Wat Pha Lat doesn’t quite stack up in appearance compared to some of the other Chiang Mai temples, but what it lacks in presentation is made up for by its natural setting.
+Admittedly, the temple of Wat Pha Lat doesn’t quite stack up in appearance compared to some of the other Chiang Mai temples, but what it lacks in a presentation is made up for by its natural setting.

 Hidden in the trees and sitting next to a waterfall, it offers panoramic views over Chiang Mai.
 And because many choose to forgo this temple in favor of Wat Phra That Doi Suthep, Wat Pha Lat is free of crowds and souvenir stalls.
 Catch a cab from the city to this temple, or hike 45-minutes from the foothills on the rugged and rocky Monk’s Trail – you may be lucky enough to encounter monks trekking effortlessly through.